Namespace FilesNamespace Files

 How to use Namespace Files in your flows

 There are multiple ways to use Namespace Files in your flows.
-You can use the read() function to read the content of a file as a string, or you can point to the file path in the supported tasks.
+You can use the read() function to read the content of a file as a string, point to the file path in the supported tasks or use a dedicated task to retrieve it as an output.

 Usually, pointing to a file location, rather than reading the file's content, is required when you want to use a file as an input to a CLI command, e.g. in a Commands task such as io.kestra.plugin.scripts.python.Commands or io.kestra.plugin.scripts.node.Commands.
 In all other cases, the read() function can be used to read the content of a file as a string e.g. in Query or Script tasks.